Looking for a budget-friendly paddle to take your

 In 2019, JOOLA was acquired by Sport Squad, a longtime distributer of the brand in North America.

-Other great affordable pickleball paddles
+Other affordable pickleballe paddles we love

 - Buy directly on Recess for 10% off your first paddle